BetoGommez/Proyecto-Wordpress/README.md

 4. Run in xampp Apache and SQL
 5. On you xampp, click "Admin" o sql and in localhost create a db named "wpalberto" (You can also change the settings on C:/xampp/htdocs/wpalberto/wp-config)
 6. In you navigator go to link: localhost/wpalberto/wp-admin
-7. Now you can play on it
+7. Now you can with on it